Kikubernetes/shell_scripts/README.md

 ```
 ### example

-Tf you have file tree like this:
+If you have file tree like this:

 <img src="images/image_2023-07-30_11-52-31.png" width="200">